 What to bring to the consultation

-It’s normal for patients to lack body confidence when they come in for a tummy tuck consultation.
+It’s normal for patients to feel apprehensive when they come in for a tummy tuck consultation.
 However, don’t be shy!
 Doctor Bernard’s medical office is a safe and welcoming place for patients to express themselves without fear of judgment.
-Our caring and compassionate staff has been working together for years, helping patients with all body types look and feel better about themselves with cosmetic surgery.
+Our caring and compassionate staff has been working together for years, helping patients with all body types.

 With that said, it is very helpful to bring your preferred style of swimsuit or undergarments to the consultation.
-Together, you and Doctor Bernard will plan the scar placement that will give you the best results.
+Together, you and Doctor Bernard will plan the scar placement so it’s less likely to be visible in the types of clothing you usually wear.

 Don’t worry if you feel unsure about where to place the scar